IIIT-Programming-Club/TLE/README.md

-# TLE
+# TLE @ IIITH
-TLE is a Discord bot centered around Competitive Programming.
+TLE is a Discord bot centered around Competitive Programming customized for IIITH Programing Club.
+Based on the [TLE bot](https://github.com/cheran-senthil/TLE).

 ## Features
 The features of the bot are split into a number of cogs, each handling their own set of commands.